ychalier/transflow/USAGE.md

 A few examples:

-- `-ff threshold=2` nullifies any vector with magnitude lower or equal to 2 pixels.
+- `-f threshold=2` nullifies any vector with magnitude lower or equal to 2 pixels.
-- `-ff scale=2;clip=5` multiplies the flow by 2 and scales down vectors with magnitude greater than 5 pixels.
+- `-f scale=2;clip=5` multiplies the flow by 2 and scales down vectors with magnitude greater than 5 pixels.
-- `-ff scale=1-math.exp(-.5*t)` fakes a slow start in the first seconds.
+- `-f scale=1-math.exp(-.5*t)` fakes a slow start in the first seconds.
-- `-ff polar=r:a` does nothing.
+- `-f polar=r:a` does nothing.
-- `-ff polar=r:0` forces horizontal movement, to the left with backward flow, to the right with forward flow.
+- `-f polar=r:0` forces horizontal movement, to the left with backward flow, to the right with forward flow.

 > [!NOTE]
 > The magnitude of flow vectors is computed as their L2 norm.
 Values are in pixels.

 ### Flow Locking

-You can lock the flow (to mimic the P-frames duplication effect) with the `-lo, --lock` argument.
-Two modes are available, which can be specified with the `-lm, --lock-mode` argument.
+You can lock the flow (to mimic the P-frames duplication effect) with the `--lock [mode] [expression]` argument.
+Two modes are available:

-- **`stay` (default):** the `-lo` argument is a list of couples of the form `(time_start, duration)`.
+- **`stay` (default):** the expression must be a list of couples of the form `(time_start, duration)`.
 Timings correspond to the output frame timestamp, and are all expressed in seconds.
 When locked, the flow source is paused.
 When unlocked, it resumes from where it was paused.
-For instance, if you want to lock the flow twice for one second, at two different moments, you may use the following argument: `-lm stay -lo "(1,1),(4,1)"`.
+For instance, if you want to lock the flow twice for one second, at two different moments, you may use the following argument: `--lock stay "(1,1),(4,1)"`.
-- **`skip`:** the `-lo` argument is a Pythonic expression based on the variable `t`, the time in seconds. `math` and `random` modules are available during evaluation.
+- **`skip`:** the expression argument must be a Pythonic expression based on the variable `t`, the time in seconds. `math` and `random` modules are available during evaluation.
 When locked, the flow source is still iterated.
 When unlocked, it skips all frames encountered while locked.
 The output of the epxression is evaluated with Python's if statement: integer value 0 means the flow in unlocked, value 1 means the flow is locked.
-For instance, if you want to lock the flow after two seconds for one second, you may use the following argument: `-lm skip -lo "t>=2 and t<=3"`.
+For instance, if you want to lock the flow after two seconds for one second, you may use the following argument: `--lock skip "t>=2 and t<=3"`.

 ### Applying A Mask

-You can pass the path to an image file with the `-fm, --flow-mask`.
-The image luminance will be scaled between 0 (black) and 1 (white) and multiplied element-wise to the flow array.
+You can specify a mask with the `--mask`, which will be multiplied element-wise to the flow array.
+See the [Masks](#masks) section for details on how to create masks.

 ### Flow Convolution Kernel

-Flow can be filtered with convolution kernels by specifying the path to a kernel file with the `-fk, --flow-kernel` argument.
+Flow can be filtered with convolution kernels by specifying the path to a kernel file with the `--kernel` argument.
 A kernel file is a [NumPy export](https://numpy.org/doc/stable/reference/generated/numpy.save.html) of an [`ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html#numpy-ndarray), in NumPy `.npy` format.
 For instance, the following script generates a basic blur filter:

 ```python
 import numpy